-Intangible assets arising as a consequence of a business combination are amortised on a straight-line basis over their useful lives from the point in time at which the asset is available for use.
-At the present time the asset is unavailable for use and therefore, has not been amortised.
+In process research and development assets arising as a consequence of a business combination are amortised on a straight-line basis over their useful lives from the point in time at which the asset is available for use.
+As a result of regulatory and other constraints there is uncertainty regarding the generation of future economic benefits, and therefore at the present time the asset is not classified as available for use and has not been amortised.